o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 | Previous Tab | **Ctrl+Shift+Tab** | Switches to the previously opened tab. |
 | Next Tab | **Ctrl+Tab** | Switches to the next opened tab. |

-### Tools Menu
+### Tools menu
-The tools menu includes actions for toggling visibility of dockable panels and opening the settings dialog.
-Other actions may be added by tools for specific document types.
+The tools menu includes actions to toggle visibility of dockable panels and open the settings dialog.
+Other tools may have additional actions depending on the document types they support.

 | Menu item | Hotkey | Function |
 | - | - | - |